David-Billingsley/EmailTemplate/README.md

     This is to allow beginners to easily send emails.
 This project contains some basic templates.

+    To install this package, please use pip install EasyEmailTemplate

 ## emailtablenofile
     This is used to send a HTML file created by pandas in the email by passing the html table direclty to the template.